bqi343/cp-notebook/Competition Math.md

 > What if I can't do a problem?

-Er ... you have several options:
+If you're still coming up with new ideas keep thinking.
+Otherwise, you have several options:
+ * Look at [part of] the solution.
+View tags [if CF].
  * Leave it for a while and do something else if you actually want to solve it on your own.
- * Look at (part of) the solution.
  * Get a hint from someone else.

 I'm impatient, so usually I go with the second option.

 ## Level 0: no prior contest experience / <90 on AMC 10
  * Of course, look up AMC if you don't know what it is.
  * You should make sure that you are familiar with standard prealgebra concepts.
 (This may not be as easy as you think!)
  * Doing AMC 8 or MathCounts chapter contests is helpful.
  * AoPS
    * Use Alcumus extensively.
    * FTW! may be helpful for improving speed and accuracy.
    * ["Stupid Mistakes"](http://artofproblemsolving.com/articles/stupid-mistakes)
    * Introduction Series
  * [This](https://artofproblemsolving.com/community/c3h1217349p6066794) is an excellent article pertaining to MathCounts preparation.

 ## Level 1: 90+ on AMC 10
  * Master all of Introduction Series / Alcumus.
  * Once you believe that you are familiar with all the material, do past tests!
 Note that AMC 12's before 2010 are comparable or possibly easier than current AMC 10's.
  * Create a record of your results and review as necessary.

 ## Level 2: 120+ on AMC 10
  * Master all the topics in the intermediate series.
 (Also, Alcumus is now available for Intermediate Algebra!)
  * Do past AMC 12's.
 Although you've probably seen most of the problems if you've practiced with the AMC 10's, it's worth knowing how to do the final five.
  * Do past AIME's.
 Follow the time limit, and don't look up solutions unless you are absolutely stuck.
  * Do as many (nontrivial) contests as you can (USAMTS, OMO, ZIML?, etc.)
    * [AIME Links](https://drive.google.com/drive/folders/0B95dMIY7fstOemlzdThlZjFCUnc?usp=sharing)
    * [Mandelbrot](http://www.mandelbrot.org/): All past problems are now available.